theoludwig/theoludwig/CONTRIBUTING.md

 # 💡 Contributing

-Thanks a lot for your interest in contributing to **divlo.fr**! 🎉
+Thanks a lot for your interest in contributing to **theoludwig.fr**! 🎉

 ## Code of Conduct

-**divlo.fr** adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+**theoludwig.fr** adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](./CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Types of contributions